Wake Up Sid: Plot

 Sid embraces discipline and builds a new life.
-A photo assignment triggers memories of his mother, prompting him to reconcile with her.
+An obligation for Aisha's neighbours triggers memories of Sarita, prompting Sid to reconcile with her.
 He also repairs his friendships.

 As Sid pursues a feature opportunity at Mumbai Beat, Aisha achieves a milestone—her article gets accepted for publication.
 Although she briefly dates Kabir, she realizes they are incompatible and becomes aware of her growing feelings for Sid.

 Sid’s hard work pays off when he is promoted to assistant photographer and receives his first paycheck.
-Proud, he visits his father’s office, thanks him sincerely, and earns his father's embrace.
-Sid decides to move back home, leaving Aisha’s apartment.
-Though saddened, Aisha lets him go.
+Proud of what he has achieved, he visits Ram at his office, thanks him sincerely, and reconciles with him, while his father finally comes to terms with his interest.
+Sid then decides to move back home.
+Before leaving Aisha’s apartment, he offers her a gift to thank her for letting him stay, but she rejects it.
+Hurt that Sid made such a big decision without talking to her first, Aisha accuses him of being thoughtless and immature.
+Sid becomes frustrated because he feels that, despite his efforts to change, she still sees him as a child.
+Saddened by their argument, Aisha lets him go.

-At home, Sid discovers Aisha’s forgotten shirt and reads her article in Mumbai Beat—a touching piece about her journey in Mumbai and her love for an unnamed person.
+At home, Sid discovers Aisha's forgotten shirt and reads her article in Mumbai Beat—a touching piece about her journey in Mumbai and her love for an unnamed person.
 Realizing the article is about him, Sid is overcome with emotion.

-Determined, he rushes through the rain to their favourite beach spot.
+Determined, he rushes through the rain to their favorite beach spot.
 Finding Aisha there, he confesses his love, and she reciprocates.
-They embrace, marking Sid’s transformation from a carefree slacker into a man of purpose and substance.
+They embrace, marking Sid's transformation from a carefree slacker into a man of purpose and substance.